MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub-3.md

 Before you start Surface Hub 3 for the first time, ensure that you have the following:

 - A resource account with a [supported Microsoft Teams Rooms license](/microsoftteams/rooms/rooms-licensing).
 We recommend use of the Teams Rooms Pro license.
-- A one-time passcode provided by your Teams Rooms Pro portal admin.
+- The ability to log in with a resource account using your credentials or an IT-provided one-time passcode as set up in Teams Rooms Pro portal.

 > [!TIP]
 > For guidance about deploying Microsoft Teams Rooms on Windows, see: [Deployment overview](/microsoftteams/rooms/rooms-deploy).
 For an overview of requirements to get the most out of Microsoft Teams Rooms, see: [Prepare your environment](/microsoftteams/rooms/rooms-prep).